Sunday, February 9, 2020

 Gallery | Checklist

 As an aside, role playing video games are what many in Japan think of when someone mentions RPGs.
 The Japanese say "テーブルトークRPG" or "TRPG" to refer to pen-and-paper games unambiguously.
-Note that "テーブルトーク" looks like a borrowing of the English phrase "table talk" but it means something different.
+Note that "テーブルトーク" looks like a borrowing of the English phrase "table talk" but it does not refer to cheating at pinochle.
 It is an example of 和製英語 (Wasei Eigo).

 As for the tabletop Wizardry RPG, the 1988 box set was followed up by a 1993 tankobon edition called 真ウィザードリィ.
 I'm not sure how this was pronounced.
 Shin Wizardry?
 Ma Wizardry?
 A bunkobon edition called Advanced Wizardry followed in 1995.